jon-hanson/parsecj/README.md

 ## JSON Parser

-For a more "real world" example the test sub-directory contains a full implementation of JSON parser - see the [Grammar class](https://github.com/jon-hanson/parsecj/blob/master/src/test/java/org/javafp/parsecj/json/Grammar.java) for the parser.
+For a more "real world" example the test sub-directory contains a full implementation of JSON parser - see the `Grammar` for the parser.
 The entire grammar is encapsulated in a single class, which, including imports and blank lines, is only 124 lines of code.

 # Notes on the Implementation